leonardo-toffalini/typsting/cont-opt/hf7.typ

   and $b dot v >= c$.

-  It is enough to show that a plane $P$ separates the four corners of the square, thus it separates any convex conbination of the corners.
+  It is enough to show that a plane $P$ separates the four corners of the square, thus it separates their convex hull.

   So we need to find $v in RR^2$ and $c in RR$ such that
   $